TanishBinMasum/TanishBinMasum/README.md

 intro = "I'm a self taught developer who learns coding so i can one day become a game developer :]" interests = ["Programming", "Reading", "C A T S"] print(intro)

+I'm a self taught developer who learns coding so i can one day become a game developer :]
 ```
 <h3 align="left">Languages and Tools:</h3>
 <p align="left">